farisachugthai/viconf/UltiSnips/README.rst

 Isn't bound to anything in insert mode; however, it is bound to delete a fairly large amount of text in normal mode.

-Be careful of that, and possibly disable it by remapping it to :kbd:`nop`.
+Be careful of that, and possibly disable it by remapping it to :kbd:`<nop>`.

-Just added the `m` option to a bunch of these to eliminate trailing whitespace.
+Just added the :kbd:`m` option to a bunch of these to eliminate trailing whitespace.
 Also adding ``$0`` to a couple.
-I've noticed that if you press `UltiSnipsNextTrigger` on the last one that it deletes the word.
+I've noticed that if you press ``UltiSnipsNextTrigger`` on the last one that it deletes the word.

 Adding a bare ``$0`` on the last line of the snippet ensures that we can tab all the way over and not delete anything.
-Then the `m` option ensures we don't have trailing whitespace.
+Then the :kbd:`m` option ensures we don't have trailing whitespace.